neondatabase-labs/pgpi/README.md

 Use `pgpi`'s `--client-listen-port` and `--server-connect-port` options to achieve this.
 Both `--client-listen-port` and `--server-connect-port` default to the standard Postgres port, `5432`.

-So if your server is running on port `5432`, you might do:
+So if your server is running on port `5432`, you might have `pgpi` listen on a non-standard port:

 ```bash
 pgpi --client-listen-port 5433
 ```

-And then connect the client via `pgpi` on that port:
+And then connect the client via `pgpi` on that non-standard port:

 ```bash
 psql 'postgresql://me:mypassword@localhost:5433/mydb'